Regala/burp-scope-monitor/README.md

 - Export to spreadsheet / Google Sheets
 - Adding notes to the endpoint

+## Implementation

+The code is not yet performant, optimized or anything similar.
+KISS and it works.
+Performance will be increased depending on demand and how the extension performs when handling large Burp projects.

+To circumvent some of Burp's Extender API limitations, some small hacks were implemented.
+One of those is automatically setting a comment on the requests that flow in the Proxy tab.
+You can still add comments on the items, as you'd normally would, but just make sure to keep the placeholder string (`scope-monitor-placeholder`) there.
+Hopefully in the future each requestResponse from Burp will have a unique identifier, which would make the import state / load from file much cleaner and fast.
+With large state files, this might hang a bit when loading.

 ## Contributing

 I welcome contributions from the public, from bug reports, feature suggestions and pull requests.